22 March 2023 – Episode 918 – The Science Springquinox

 WANT TO HELP TWIS?
 LEAVE A POSITIVE REVIEW FOR TWIS ON YOUR FAVORITE PODCAST PLATFORM TODAY!

-Do you have questions that you want us to answer (like, how to make laser-guided lightning less frightening?)?
+Do you have questions that you want us to answer (like, what is your science superpower??)?
 Send us your questions!
 We will do our best to have answers!

 Leave us a message on our Facebook page, email Dr. Kiki, or find us on Mastodon Social if you can!